gdha/inspec-cfgmgmtcamp-ghent-2019/README.md

 # inspec-cfgmgmtcamp-ghent-2019
 The InSpec examples for Config Management Camp 2019 - presented by Gratien D'haese

+If you have questions or remarks mail at gratien . dhaese @ gmail . com

 ## Pre-requisites
 - Linux or Mac OS/X system
 - vim editor or alike